-Glacier Technology can also help examine current dust collection systems to help determine if they are in compliance with the most recent NFPA standards.
+Glacier Technology can guide you with the right questions to ask.
+We can also help examine current dust collection systems to help determine if they are in compliance with the most recent NFPA standards.
 During the visit we will discuss dust control measures, explosion prevention measures, and explosion protection measures.
 We can also put you in contact with testing facilities capable of analyzing your dust.

 Contact Glacier Technology today to schedule an onsite visit.

 NOTE: Existing collection systems are not grandfathered in under previous standard and do not have any retroactive immunity.
 They must be brought into compliance with current standards and the price of keeping them in compliance is eternal vigilance.

 - Explosive Dust Roadmap